 - "Adding and removing sections"

 - "Moving and copying sections"

-- "You can paste sections that you copied from a list running on another play channel."
+- "Renaming sections"

 Adding and removing sections

 A playlist has at least one section, but can have up to 100 sections.
 All events belong to a section, and each section can have up to 1000 events.